vongostev/markdoc/README.md

 [readthedocs](http://www.readthedocs.org/) can be automatically updated thereafter with some configuration.

+**Now markdoc allows to render math expressions in docstrings to display them on github.**

 ## Example

 The converted documentation for this particular code can be found